ahandsel/articles/vscode-setup/vscode-bulk-change-helpguide.md

 5. **Save and Test the New Keybindings**
     After adjusting your shortcuts, test them in a file to ensure they work as expected.

-> [!TIP]
-> You can easily export your custom keybindings to a file for backup or sharing with others by using the `Preferences: Open Keyboard Shortcuts (JSON)` command from the command palette to access the `keybindings.json` file.
+> ⚡ You can easily export your custom keybindings to a file for backup or sharing with others by using the `Preferences: Open Keyboard Shortcuts (JSON)` command from the command palette to access the `keybindings.json` file.

 ## Restrictions